LyonsZhang/CINEMA-Group/content/authors/XueWu/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Xinyu Sun is a Biostatistics Ph.D.
+bio:  Xue Wu is a Biostatistics Ph.D.
 Candidate in Penn State University.

 interests:
   -